tytydraco/yessleep/out/Theres_Something_Stalking_Me_and_Time_Is_Running_Out.md

 I sang along loudly with whatever songs I knew as I raced home, constantly over speed limit, doing everything in my power to ignore the entity and prevent its voice from creeping into my mind again.

-I began writing this installment the second I got home; as I said last time, writing seems to be one of the best methods of coping with everything that’s happened recently.
+I began writing this installment the second I got home; my parents are on a date night, so it's empty save for me.
+As I said last time, writing seems to be one of the best methods of coping with everything that’s happened recently.
 The fear doesn’t go away, but I can at least process it, put it into written words, something I’ve always been good at understanding.
 It took me longer to write this account than the others, as I really had to dig deep in order to properly convey everything that I inwardly experience upon interacting with this entity beyond the boundaries of my imagination.

 I haven’t seen it since arriving home, but ever since the sun set, I’ve heard a tapping against my window.
 The blinds are closed, and each time I hear the sound, I’m reminded of that first night I experienced this uniquely raw terror for the first time.
 It’s gotten gradually more aggressive, and I can practically feel desperate urgency in the taps now.